Cherubim

 The Talmudic tractate Bava Batra preserves a tradition that the Ark cherubim faced each other when Israel was faithful and turned away when Israel was not.
 The posture became a covenant barometer in rabbinic teaching.

-Cherubim material spans more layers than almost any other choir, which makes labeling especially important.
+Cherubim material spans more layers than almost any other choir, so the safest reading method is layer-by-layer labeling.

 "The cherubim are structural to the Hebrew Bible's account of sacred space.
 The Renaissance putto association is a different image entirely and should not be allowed to overwrite the biblical figure."